Social security contributions

 Rwanda does not levy any net wealth/worth taxes.

 Rwanda does not levy any inheritance, estate, or gift taxes.

 The immovable property tax is levied on the market value of a building and surface of a plot of land (see the Property taxes in Other taxes section of the Corporate tax summary for more information).

 Excise duty is levied on certain locally manufactured goods, as well as their imported equivalents.
 Please refer to the “Excise taxes” subtitle in “Corporate - Other taxes” heading for a list of excisable products, their respective rates and exemptions available.

 Relief from excise duty is available for exported products.

-There is a transfer tax that is levied on transfer of property.
+There is a fixed fee of RWF 20,000 levied on transfer of property in Rwanda.